An 86 year old patient presented with fevers and lethargy for one week.

 Evaluation and Treatment

-Empiric Therapy: The patient was started on vancomycin, meropenem, doxycycline, and a one-time dose of amikacin
+The patient was started on vancomycin, meropenem, doxycycline, and a one-time dose of amikacin

-T2Bacteria Panel Result: Positive for Klebsiella pneumoniae, negative for the remaining four pathogens.
+Positive for Klebsiella pneumoniae, negative for the remaining four pathogens.

 The patient was transferred from the ED to the medical ICU where broad-spectrum antibiotics were continued and ID was consulted.
 The T2Bacteria resulted and was positive for Klebsiella pneumoniae.
 At this point, the patient was not administered an additional dose of amikacin and the doxycycline was discontinued.
 Blood culture eventually grew Gram-positive cocci pairs & chains but no Gram-negative rods.
-Overall, the patient was improving on broad-spectrum antibiotics and given that the T2Bacteria Panel was negative for E. faecium despite having pairs and chains in his blood, the ID consult team felt more comfortable with holding off on empiric VRE coverage based on the T2Bacteria result.
+Overall, the patient was improving on broad-spectrum antibiotics, and given that the T2Bacteria Panel was negative for E. faecium despite having pairs and chains in his blood, the ID consults team felt more comfortable with holding off on empiric VRE coverage based on the T2Bacteria result.
 Blood cultures ultimately speciated to Streptococcus anginosus a day and a half later, but no Klebsiella.
-Patient’s perianal fluid collection was subsequently drained by colorectal surgery the next day, as this was likely the source of infection which grew many Proteus mirabilis, moderate Klebsiella pneumoniae, and moderate Streptococcus anginosus.
+The patient’s perianal fluid collection was subsequently drained by colorectal surgery the next day, as this was likely the source of infection which grew many Proteus mirabilis, moderate Klebsiella pneumoniae, and moderate Streptococcus anginosus.

-T2Bacteria picked up the Klebsiella from patient’s abscess but it was never detected in blood culture.
+T2Bacteria picked up the Klebsiella from the patient’s abscess but it was never detected in blood culture.
 Antibiotics were subsequently de-escalated from vancomycin and meropenem to ceftriaxone given that the organisms were highly susceptible (non-ESBL) to complete a fourteen-day course.